Effects Substance Use Has on Your Skin

 Poor hygiene habits can be a sign of self-neglect, an inability or unwillingness to take care of your personal needs.
 Certain mental and emotional disorders, including substance use disorders, can cause people to worry less about their hygiene, like regular bathing, for example.

 Poor hygiene from infrequent bathing can cause a buildup of dead skin cells, dirt and sweat on the skin.
-This buildup may trigger acne and possibly intensify conditions like hyperpigmentation, psoriasis, dermatitis and eczema.
+This buildup may trigger acne and possibly intensify conditions like hyperpigmentation, psoriasis, dermatitis and eczema which will require an allergic eczema treatment.
 Furthermore, it can cause skin infections and may potentially lead to a rare skin condition called dermatitis neglecta, in which patches of plaque appear on the skin.
+If you want to have glowing skin, there are vitamin injections can be done weekly at Bloom MedSpa so schedule your appointment today.

 Intravenous Drug Use Can Cause Bacterial Skin Infections